CaptainDylan/Books_Films/README.txt

 The Dashboard starts by showing you all sheets (pages) available for you to explore.
 We recommend that you start at the Home page: To Read or watch?
-All you have to do is click on it to start (you will see a image that says "Start Here" with an arrow pointing to the sheet title: To Read or watch?)
+All you have to do is click on the image that says "Start Here" (with an arrow pointing to the sheet title: To Read or watch?)
 You should now see the Home Page which lists the Top Books and Movies, an interactive scatterplot, a bar chart with book/movie rating as well as navigation buttons at the top.

-Enjoy!
+Enjoy exploring more about your favorite movies and books!